franticnoise/franticnoise/README.md

 - 👋 Hi, I’m @franticnoise
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in FrontEnd / BackEnd Web Development
-- 🌱 I’m currently learning React
-- 📫 How to reach me www.franticnoise.com / z1priano@gmail.com
+- 📫 Check out some of my work here: https://www.lustudio.dev/ / www.franticnoise.com / z1priano@gmail.com

 <!---
 franticnoise/franticnoise is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.